Doummarzhb/HealthCare-Dashboard/README.md

 the tabs should gracefully transition into an accordion layout for improved usability.

 Tools Used :
-HTML
+HTML,
-CSS
+CSS,
-JS
+JS,
-Adobe Photoshop
+Adobe Photoshop ,
-Postmane
+Postmane,